Current Opportunities

 Key selection criteria

-• Proven ability to work collaboratively with volunteers, sponsors, council, colleagues and industry partners.
+• Proven ability to work collaboratively with volunteers, colleagues and industry partners.

-• Strong financial acumen and analytical skills including budget management, sponsorship negotiation, revenue generation and performance reporting.
+• Sound financial acumen and analytical skills, including budget management and performance reporting.

-An honorarium/fee for service of $12,000 is payable to the Program Director which can be invoiced for quarterly or annually.
-The appointment is for one year, with the potential to be extended to three years.
+An honorarium/fee for service of $12,000 is payable to the Program Director, in instalments.
+The appointment is until 1 September 2026, with the potential to be extended for a further two festivals.

 How to apply